60 YEARS OF THE ROLLING STONES A walking tour to mark the 60th anniversary of the world’s greatest rock’n’roll band

 In search of The Men They Couldn’t Hang in 1960s London

-This is Act One of the greatest rock’n’roll story ever told.
+Join us for Act One of the greatest rock’n’roll story ever told.

 The Denmark Street recording studio where they recorded their first album